raminkhatami/nobleedingtr/README.md

 ```

-the only requiremnt is that your apps developement is done in nodejs so that the locale file can be saved and read from disk during developement.
+The only requiremnt is that your apps developement is done in nodejs so that the locale file can be saved and read from disk during developement.

 ### Advanced Usage

 **You can treat tr object as function and pass variable to them!**

-the requirement is you need to have dollar sign: $ as variable place holder inside your object member name.
+The requirement is you need to have dollar sign: $ as a variable placeholder inside your object member name.

 for example